ehedman/sdlSpeedometer/README.md

 - Raspberry Pi - any model with Debian type OS, in an embedded configuration without X and desktop stuff (see exceptions for external applications).
 - NMEA Network Server (kplex) to feed the  yacht's set of instrument data running either on the Pi or accessible in the network neighborhood.

-Instructions (if needed) of how to build SDL2 libraries for framebuffer (no X) can be found in this article:
+Instructions (if needed) of how to build SDL2 libraries for framebuffer (no X for RPI3 only) can be found in this article:
  [Hardware Accelerated SDL 2 on Raspberry Pi](http://blog.shahada.abubakar.net/post/hardware-accelerated-sdl-2-on-raspberry-pi)

 ### SDL2 Software prerequisites